 At the School of Earth, Energy & Environmental Sciences, high school students spend the summer working in research laboratories.
 The students become involved in existing research projects and are supervised directly by graduate students, post docs and lab managers.
 This program enables graduate students to serve as supervisors, prepares high schools students for college and helps strengthen the connections between Stanford and local high schools.
-We offer two different programs—the general internship and the history of life internship.
-Applicants can only apply to one program and must select the one that they want to be considered for.
+Since 2004, over 240 high school students have worked in research labs in the School of Earth, Energy & Environmental Sciences and learned about the process of science first hand.
+We offer several different options, with different areas of focus and time commitments.
+Applicants can apply to more than one option and must indicate what they want to be considered for.

-Since 2004, nearly 200 high school students have worked in research labs in Earth Sciences and learned about the process of science first hand.
-Interns have examined the geochemistry of sediments in Bangladesh to understand arsenic in groundwater; discovered the past history of the oceans by analyzing coral skeletons; and dated rocks gathered from streambeds in Palm Springs to discover how quickly an earthquake fault is moving.
-The projects are different every summer.
+Interns have examined the geochemistry of sediments in Bangladesh to understand arsenic in groundwater; discovered the past history of the oceans by analyzing coral skeletons; and dated rocks gathered from streambeds in Palm Springs to learn how quickly an earthquake fault is moving.
+The projects in these options are different every summer.

-March 22, 2015: Applications Due
+March 22, 2017: Applications Due

-March 29, 2015: Letter of Support Due
+March 29, 2017: Letter of Recommendation Due

-About May 1, 2015: Acceptance letters sent out
+About May 1, 2017: Acceptance letters sent out

-Tuesday, June 16, 2015: First day of Internships
+Tuesday, June 20, 2017: First day of Internships

-Wednesday, August 5, 2015: Final Presentations
+Wednesday, August 9, 2017: Final Presentations

 Read about the professional meeting that some interns participate in.